2i2c-org/infrastructure/docs/howto/operate/setup-grafana.md

 ## Deploy the `support` chart

 The `support` chart is a helm chart maintained by the 2i2c Engineers that consists of common tools used to support JupyterHub deployments in the cloud.
-These tools are [`cert-manager`](https://cert-manager.io/docs/), for automatically provisioning TLS certificates from [Let's Encrypt](https://letsencrypt.org/); [Prometheus](https://prometheus.io/), for scraping and storing metrics from the cluster and hub; and [Grafana](https://grafana.com/), for visualising the metrics retreived by Prometheus.
+These tools are [`ingress-nginx`](https://kubernetes.github.io/ingress-nginx/), for controlling ingresses and load balancing; [`cert-manager`](https://cert-manager.io/docs/), for automatically provisioning TLS certificates from [Let's Encrypt](https://letsencrypt.org/); [Prometheus](https://prometheus.io/), for scraping and storing metrics from the cluster and hub; and [Grafana](https://grafana.com/), for visualising the metrics retreived by Prometheus.

 ### Edit your `*.cluster.yaml` file